DAILY DISCIPLINE #184

 Matthew 7:21 / Acts 5:29

 Again, Jesus sets us an example in this.

 Desiring to do our master's will should be the rule of everyday life.

-This section of scripture starts with a question.
-"When then is the faithful and wise servant....?"
+In most translations, Matthew 24:45 is a question.
+"Who then is the faithful and wise servant....?"
 The answer is those servants who are always found doing their responsibilities.
 It is those who have learned to:

 W=Wait upon God

 I= Intend to obey Him and then do so